15 Best Art Blogs to Add to Your Reading List

 Wix Creative is a blog dedicated to creative professionals from all fields.
 Our goal is to help artists develop their careers and flourish in the online world.
 Whether you’re in UX design, animation or illustration, we’re here to educate and share our knowledge on everything art and design.

-You’ll find practical tips, career advice, design resources to improve your workflow, insights into current topics and more.
+You’ll find practical tips, career advice, design resources to improve your workflow, insights into current topics, best portfolio website examples and more.
 We also know how hard it can be to keep the motivation coming, so we make sure to help you along the way, with ideas on overcoming creative block and plenty of inspiration in all its forms.

 As a huge platform for buying and selling art online, artnet makes sure to keep readers updated on the latest industry news, covering everything from auctions to politics, exhibitions and more.
 They provide a truly global source of information, making this one of the best art blogs for those who want to gain a thorough understanding of the art world as a whole and dip into the commercial side of things.